-Children are a gift from God, made in God’s image.
-Leaders of programs for children and youth are responsible for demonstrating God’s loving care to God’s children.
-Leaders must follow the rules and guidelines of the church at all events, providing appropriate supervision of children and youth.
+Children are a gift from God.
+Leaders of programs for children and youth in our congregation are responsible for demonstrating God’s loving care.
+Leaders must follow guidelines of the congregation, providing appropriate supervision of children and youth.

 Our Safe Child & Youth Policy is a comprehensive document that you can access here.
 Some key provisions of the Policy are summarized below:

 - All church staff and volunteers who work with children and youth must be evaluated by a screening committee and approved by the church session

 - The evaluation includes a Massachusetts CORI (Criminal Offender Record Information) background check, updated every 3 years